 In New Hampshire, the lilac is the state flower.
 There, it’s said to symbolize the state residents’ hardy disposition.

-Suitable Gifting Occasions for Lilac Flowers
+Suitable Gifting Occasions

 With intriguing mythology that matches their colorful flowers, lilacs add interest to any garden or floral gift.
 Long treasured for their sweet, heady scent, these lovely flowers herald the advent of spring while symbolizing love, romance, youth, joy, and confidence.